KeeganMyers/emacs-setup/README.md

 Evil Mode
 =========
 Yes, I'm one of those.
 I've been using emacs in some sort of Vi emulation since 1995.
 Evil-mode is the best so far.
-You can easily turn it off in the personal-pack.
-The Evil mode pack includes a few but not all of the Evil-mode extensions.
+You can easily turn it off in _setup.el_ .
+The Evil mode setup includes a few but not all of the Evil-mode extensions.
 For more information check out the [Evil-mode documentation.](http://www.emacswiki.org/emacs/Evil)

-Included with this pack are
+Included along with evil mode are:
 * [evil-leader](https://github.com/cofi/evil-leader)
 * [evil-paredit](https://github.com/roman/evil-paredit)
 * [evil-nerd-commenter](https://github.com/redguardtoo/evil-nerd-commenter)
 * [evil-surround](https://github.com/timcharper/evil-surround)
+* evil-org
+* undo-tree

 CycleBufs
 ==============